 The following guidelines apply to work experience used to meet the educational requirement:

-- Candidates may satisfy the entire five year educational requirement through work experience under the direct supervision of a licensed architect with a valid, current license to practice in the jurisdiction where the work experience was obtained or where the project was located.
+- Candidates may satisfy the entire five year educational requirement through work experience under the direct supervision of an individual licensed as an architect in a US or Canadian jurisdiction in an organization engaged in the lawful practice of architecture.

 - Candidates may not receive educational credit for work experience obtained under the direct supervision of a US registered civil or structural engineer, US licensed landscape architect, California licensed general building contractor, or California certified building official.
 If such experience is obtained prior to meeting the educational requirement, the candidate may receive credit for it after he or she has met the five year education requirement and/or work experience obtained under an architect licensed in a US jurisdiction.

 - Candidates who work on the property of the US federal government (e.g., US Department of Housing and Urban Development, US Army Corps of Engineers, branch of the US Armed Forces, etc.) will be granted work experience credit as long as the experience is obtained under the authority of a licensed architect, registered civil engineer, registered structrual engineer, or licensed landscape architect.